Free State of Prussia: Revolutionary cabinet

+The majority of the Prussian State Ministry wanted to resign on 8 November, but after Emperor Wilhelm's abdication was declared the next day, he could no longer accept their resignations.
+The Prussian cabinet therefore remained in office, as did the state secretaries in the national government.

-On 13 November the new government confiscated the royal property and placed it under the Ministry of Finance.
-The following day, the Majority and Independent Social Democrats formed the Prussian revolutionary cabinet along the lines of the coalition at the Reich level.
+On 13 November, the new government confiscated the royal property and placed it under the Ministry of Finance.
+The following day, the MSPD and USPD formed the Prussian revolutionary cabinet along the lines of the MSPD-USPD coalition at the national level.
 It included Paul Hirsch, Eugen Ernst and Otto Braun of the MSPD and Heinrich Ströbel, Adolph Hoffmann and Kurt Rosenfeld of the USPD.
-Almost all departments were under ministers from both parties.
+Almost all government departments were under ministers from both parties.
 Hirsch and Ströbel became joint chairmen of the cabinet.
-Other non-partisan ministers or ministers belonging to different political camps were also included, such as the Minister of War, initially Heinrich Schëuch, then from January 1919 Walther Reinhardt.
+Unaffiliated ministers or ministers belonging to different political camps were also included, such as the Minister of War, initially Heinrich Schëuch, then from January 1919 Walther Reinhardt.
 The narrower, decisive political cabinet, however, included only politicians from the two workers' parties.
 Since the leadership qualities of the two chairmen were comparatively weak, it was mainly Otto Braun and Adolph Hoffmann who set the tone in the provisional government.